Bülent Korkmaz: Coaching career

 On 30 August 2005, Korkmaz was appointed as the assistant manager at Gençlerbirliği S.K., and resigned during the same season.
 In January 2007, he signed in Kayseri Erciyesspor as head coach while the team were sitting at the bottom of the ladder.
 Under Korkmaz's management, Kayseri Erciyesspor reached the final of 2006–07 Turkish Cup, losing 0–1 to Beşiktaş J.K., however; spotting 17th position, they relegated at the end of the season.

-On 23 February 2009, after the leaving of Michael Skibbe, Korkmaz was appointed as the head coach of Galatasaray.
+On 23 February 2009, after the departure of Michael Skibbe, Korkmaz was appointed as the head coach of Galatasaray.
 Putting a performance of 7 wins out of 15 official games, his was sacked by the club in June 2009.
 On 8 November 2011, after the resignation of Yücel İldiz, Korkmaz joined Karabükspor as the head coach.
 Taking the team over from 16th position of standings, he managed the team to finish the season at 12th place, for a safe avoiding the relegation.
 In same season, Karabükspor reached semi-finals at 2011–12 Turkish Cup, for the first time at club's history.
 On 13 November 2012, Korkmaz replaced Carlos Carvalhal at İstanbul Büyükşehir Belediyespor.
 His contract was mutually terminated after his team got relegated as of 30 May 2013.